riocastillo/mercury-retrograde-api/README.md

 <img src = "retrograde.png" width= 98%>

-## Goal
+## 🔮 Goal
 Enable a user to enter a date - past, present, or future - and see if that date is within a mercury retrograde.

-## How it's made
+## 🔮 How it's made
 Made using HTML, CSS, Javascript, API and JSON.
 This is also a mobile, tablet, and desktop responsive.

-## Lesson Learned
+## 🔮 Lesson Learned
-We use APIs for everything, so this was a relatively easy, fascinating, and super important thing to learn for me.
+This was a really fun one to make.
+I'm learning that the more I apply these new skills to create sites that interest me, the quicker I get a grasp of the topic.
+I've been loving this API stuff :-)